cr4sh-me/NHLauncher/README.md

 Put tool description here, please make sure it's not longer than 90 characters

 **COMMAND**
-Put tool command here, display it help message by default
+Put tool command here, display it help message by default, for example: nmap --help

 **ICON:**
 You can also attach tool image as svg, so i can scale it and put to tools database.